vaishu-08/MAVEN_MOVIES_BUSINESS/README.md

 # Maven Movies Data Analysis: Enhancing Insights for a Rental Business

 ## Project Overview:
-This project analyzes a movie rental business's database to provide actionable insights for improving operations, marketing strategies, and inventory management.
-The dataset is hosted in the MAVENMOVIES database, and SQL was extensively used for exploratory data analysis (EDA), schema understanding, and answering business-critical ad-hoc queries.
+This project involves analyzing a movie rental business database to derive actionable insights that enhance operational efficiency, marketing strategies, and inventory management.
+The analysis is conducted on the MAVENMOVIES database using SQL for exploratory data analysis (EDA), schema understanding, and addressing business-critical ad-hoc queries.

 ## Project Objectives: